Anupriya55509/Hotel-Booking-Cancellation/README.md

 The analysis helps understand customer behavior and provides insights that can assist hotel management in reducing cancellation rates and improving decision-making.

+## 📊 Dataset Source

+The dataset used in this project was sourced from **Kaggle** and contains **119,000+ hotel booking records** from both resort hotels and city hotels.
+The dataset includes booking details such as customer type, market segment, lead time, meal plans, reservation status, special requests, previous cancellations, and other factors related to hotel reservations.

+The dataset was utilized for data cleaning, exploratory analysis, cancellation trend identification, and dashboard development in Microsoft Excel.
+Analyzing this real-world dataset helped uncover key patterns influencing booking cancellations and provided actionable insights for improving operational planning and revenue management.

 ## 🎯 Objectives